Browse by Region

 Charges confirmed against Kenyatta, Muthaura, Ruto and Sang

 On 23 January 2012, PTC II decided to move the cases against Ruto and Sang, and Muthaura and Kenyatta to trial following confirmation of charges hearings held in September and October 2011.
+The trial against Ruto and Sang started on 10 September 2013 and is ongoing before the Court.

 The judges declined to confirm charges against Kosgey and Ali.
 The decisions were made by a majority of the Chamber, with Judge Hans-Peter Kaul dissenting.